-Male Birth Control Study Canceled After Mood Changing Side Effects
+Male Birth Control Study Canceled After Mood-Changing Side Effects

-Men like to solve problems.
+Men often like to solve problems.
 And just like women, most would like to avoid unplanned pregnancies.
 So, you’d think some of the world’s innovative scientific minds would have developed an effective male birth control pill by now.

-“It is possible that the fluctuations in the circulating progestin following bimonthly injections could have resulted in the reported or observed mood swings, such as occurs in women, whether on a hormonal contraceptive or not,” co-author Doug Colvard writes.
+“It is possible that the fluctuations in the circulating progestin following bimonthly injections could have resulted in the reported or observed mood swings, such as occurs in women, whether on a hormonal contraceptive or not,” co-author Doug Colvard wrote.

-“If anything, this may wake us up to finding out better hormonal contraceptives for women, right?” sDr.
-Seth Cohen, a urologist at NYU Langone Medical Center, told CNN.
+“If anything, this may wake us up to finding out better hormonal contraceptives for women, right?”
+Dr. Seth Cohen, a urologist at NYU Langone Medical Center, told CNN.
 “Because certainly, I know that a lot of young women don’t get the type of counseling that maybe they deserve when it comes to contraception.
 Just a [prescription] and a visit to Duane Reade is all they get, and that may not be enough.”

 Is there an upside?
 The study found that 75% of men said they were interested in taking the shot if it ever becomes commercially available.
 Which could mean that in the near future, women won’t be responsible for carrying all of the responsibility when it comes to effective family planning.